Create a culture that means business™

 Poor customer experience can also result from employees who are disengaged from their jobs.
 After all, disengaged workers have a 60 percent higher rate of general errors.
 We all know how aggravating it is to wait at a counter for a staff person’s attention, while they continue an obviously personal phone conversation.
 Not all instances of disengagement are that clear-cut: It might be a customer service representative who says they’re not allowed to give you a refund, when you know they just want you to give up and go away.

 Employee disengagement has many causes – a boss who is constantly micromanaging the team or two workers who have a chronic unsolved conflict.
 No matter the cause, it is always worsened by a lack of individual recognition.
 Perhaps the worker believes their hard work won’t be noticed, or they feel isolated and unappreciated by their peers.
 Maybe they think their supervisor doesn’t recognize their true skills, or that the company doesn’t offer any path for advancement.
 Did you know employee recognition was ranked number one as having the greatest impact on engagement?
-If you aren’t proactively finding ways to frequently recognize your team, you won’t be in a position to improve your company’s customer focus.
+If you aren’t proactively finding ways to frequently recognize your team through employee recognition software, you won’t be in a position to improve your company’s customer focus.
 The employee experience ultimately drives the customer experience.

 Listen to your employees